Alexander Technique teacher Rebecca Ferguson developed

 - MRP was presented in an experiential workshop at the 2015 Illinois Drug and Alcohol Dependency Association (IADDA).

-- Becca Ferguson is a guest lecturer on addiction and recovery at the U of Illinois, Urbana/Champaign.
+- Rebecca is a guest lecturer on addiction and recovery at the U of Illinois, Urbana/Champaign.

 For more information, please go to “Mindful Recovery Practices“, under the “MAT Specialties” sidebar on the right side of the website.